botpress/botpress/docs/guide/docs/main/content.md

 Once that property is set, it will never be overwritten.
 Therefore, it is possible for you to ask the user what is his preferred language, or to use the NLU engine to detect it.

-When rendering content elements, we will try to render the user's configured language, otherwise it will use the bot's default one.
+When rendering content elements, we will try to render the user's configured language, otherwise, it will use the bot's default.